higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/WHITEPAPER.md

 ## 11. Use Cases & Scenarios

 1. **Playful, Thematic Tokens**
-   - For example, a token named “FrogLeaps” may evolve at milestones like \$0.001, \$0.01, and \$0.069, with large holders receiving “Frog Royalty” NFTs and fees supporting amphibian conservation initiatives.
+   - For example, a token named "FrogLeaps" may evolve at milestones like \$0.001, \$0.01, and \$0.069, with large holders receiving "Frog Royalty" NFTs and fees supporting amphibian conservation initiatives.

 2. **Brand and Marketing Experiments**
    - Brands can align token evolutions with marketing campaigns, awarding loyalty NFTs and adjusting fee splits to support brand events or charitable causes.

 3. **DAO and Governance Initiatives**
-   - DAOs can use evolutionary tokens to gamify treasury growth, distributing “era NFTs” when certain thresholds are met and dynamically allocating fees to support the governance structure.
+   - DAOs can use evolutionary tokens to gamify treasury growth, distributing "era NFTs" when certain thresholds are met and dynamically allocating fees to support the governance structure.

 ---